devravager/Trick-privacy-policy-/README.md

 Run automation or self-bots using Trick’s API or commands.

-Servers using Trick in ways that break Discord's rules or our own will be blacklisted and banned from using the service.
+Servers using Vortex in ways that break Discord's rules or our own will be blacklisted and banned from using the service.

 ⚙️ Automation & Bot Access